Ko11e/Save_the_egg/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Ko11e/Save_the_egg)
 2. Above the repository file section, locate the '**Code**' button.
-3. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
+3. Click on this button and choose your clone method from HTTPS, SSH, or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
 4. Open your Git Bash Terminal.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type `git clone`, and then paste the URL you copied earlier.<br>